University Pharmacy School opens £3.3 million teaching facility

 Professor Liz Moores, deputy dean of the College of Health and Life Sciences, said: “We are delighted with the new labs and grateful to the Office for Students for their funding.
 The labs will enable staff to provide an enhanced educational experience to students in a more comfortable, modern and inclusive environment.

 Dr Joe Bush added: “We are the only pharmacy school in the UK to hold a prestigious Regius Chair in Pharmacy, awarded by the monarch, and have strong established links with the pharmaceutical industry.
-The innovative and high-impact research that takes places within the school is fed into our programmes of study, ensuing our students have access to the latest trends and thinking in the field.”
+The innovative and high-impact research that takes places within the school is fed into our programmes of study, ensuring our students have access to the latest trends and thinking in the field.”

 More information online

-Digital Edition
+Explore our Digital Edition